romialfred/SONASP/DATABASE_CLEANUP_README.md

 ---

-### 2. `CLEAN_DATABASE.sql` - Clean Transactional Data
+### 2. `CLEAN_DATABASE.sql` - Clean Transactional Data (Standard Version)
 **Purpose:** Delete all batches, sales, customers, inventory (keep stakeholders, FX rates, gold prices)

 **Use this when:**
-- Starting fresh with new data
-- Clearing test data
-- Resetting for production launch
-- Preparing for new registration period
+- Your database has all the expected tables
+- You want faster execution
+- You're confident about table structure

 **How to run:**
 ```sql